 As far as the business context is concerned, not having an answer to this critical question poses a fundamental problem in almost all the change management initiatives.
-Additionally, when an organization is trying to revamp, go to the next level of excellence or advancement, not knowing this (why — the purpose) becomes a roadblock.
+Additionally, when an organization is trying to revamp or go to the next level of excellence or advancement, not knowing this (why — the purpose) becomes a roadblock.

-Of course, immediately, one of the monkeys would race towards the ladder, intending to climb it and grab bananas.
+Of course, one of the monkeys would immediately race towards the ladder, intending to climb it and grab bananas.
 However, as soon as a monkey would start to jump, the sadist (or so-called ‘scientist’) would spray the monkey with ice-cold water.
-Also, however, sadist would spray the other four monkeys.
+Also, however, the sadist would spray the other four monkeys.

 Then the scientist outside the cage would replace a second monkey with a new one; the events would repeat themselves.
 The new monkey runs towards the ladder; other monkeys beat him up; the new monkey does not attempt to climb again.
-There would be one notable change though, the first new monkey, who had never received the cold-water treatment himself and didn’t even know anything about it, would, with equal zeal and enthusiasm, join the beating of the new monkey on the block.
+There would be one notable change, though, the first new monkey, who had never received the cold-water treatment himself and didn’t even know anything about it, would, with equal zeal and enthusiasm, join the beating of the new monkey on the block.

-When they replace the third monkey, the same thing will happen; likewise, for the fourth one, and eventually, all the monkeys had been replaced, and none of them in the cage had any experience or knowledge of the cold-water treatment.
+When they replace the third monkey, the same thing will happen; likewise, for the fourth one, all the monkeys had been replaced, and none of them in the cage had any experience or knowledge of the cold-water treatment.

 Then, a new monkey was introduced into the cage.
 It ran toward the ladder only to be beaten up by the others.
 But, this monkey turned around and asked, “why do you beat me up when I try to get the bananas?”
 The other four monkeys stopped, looked at each other slightly puzzled and, finally, shrugged shoulders, “well, we don’t know why.
 But that’s how we do things around here!”…

 It is still debated whether this experiment was carried out or not.
 However, the point this story is trying to make is — we are conditioned based on the consequences of actions.
-It then affects both — our likelihood to do it and our reaction to others who are trying to do the same.
+It then affects both — our likelihood to do it and our reaction to others trying to do the same.

 And this is why, don’t just beat up the new monkey — whether it is a new employee, a recent acquisition, or a partner.
-Because their questioning of status quo, “the way we do things around here,” is valid and relevant!
+Because their questioning of the status quo, “the way we do things around here,” is valid and relevant!